 The study of of liquid crystal based suspensions is motivated by applications in materials science as well as in biological systems.
 At a fundamental level, and in contrast with normal suspending fluids, nematic order in a liquid crystalline matrix leads to long range elastic interactions either among colloidal particles or with bounding walls, resulting in a variety of unexpected phenomena.
-Furthermore, long range order in the matrix is distorted by the suspended particles, resulting in unavoidable topological defects that must move with the particles.
+Furthermore, long range order in the matrix is distorted by the suspended particles, resulting in anisotropic response, and unavoidable topological defects that must move with the particles.
 On the one hand, the existence of structure in the liquid matrix affords new opportunities for flow control, processing, and suspension stability.
-At the same time, and for the same reasons, efficient engineering of these systems requires major advances to our current understanding of simple fluid colloids.
-From proposals for new display technologies and nanofluidic devices to more fundamental questions about the mechanisms of clustering and de-clustering in systems of particles, new experimental findings call for major modeling and analysis efforts.
-For example, studies of electrophoresis in structured media can facilitate related efforts in biology to model and control nano-fluidic transport as well as contribute towards understanding of motion of cancer cells and their clustering in tumor metastasis.
+At the same time, and for the same reasons, efficient engineering of these systems requires major advances to our current understanding of nematic fluid colloids.